acharjee0712/acceptsuitenodeheroku/README.md

 ## Trouble Shoot

-• While deploying the app, if encounter with  could not resolve host/could not read from remote repository issue  , please follow the steps describe below
+• While deploying the app, if encounter with  could not resolve host/could not read from remote repository issue  , please follow the steps describe below<br/>
 ![Images of  could not resolve host](docs/images/deploy_issue.JPG)

 • Download the certificate file i.e:- cacert.pem file.